 In some areas of the city, the residential permit scheme has been oversubscribed, with more parking permits being purchased than there are spaces available to accommodate them.
-The previous Plan therefore took steps to introduce approximately 3,000 additional shared use parking places in areas where they were needed to try and help residents and address the shortfall in parking availability.
+Based on this, approximately 3,000 additional shared use parking places were introduced in areas where they were needed to try and help residents and address the shortfall in parking availability.